 Ford to open Silicon Valley outpost

-Ford Motor Co. plans to open a research lab in Silicon soon to further growing the company's commitment to bring affordable technology affordable into vehicles.
+affordable into vehicles.
 Ford is the latest automaker to open a research center in Silicon Valley.
 Volkswagen AG, Daimler AG and BMW all have Silicon Valley research centers.

 "Ford has an incredible heritage of driving innovation in the transportation and manufacturing sectors during the past 107 years," said Paul Mascarenas, Ford chief technical officer and vice president of Research and Innovation.
 "Now it's time to prepare for the next 100 years, ushering in a new era of collaboration and finding new partners to help us transform what it means to be an automaker."